 This material is provided to you for general informational purposes only.
 Maintaining safe operations and a safe facility in accordance with all laws is your responsibility.
 We make no representation or warranty, express or implied, that our activities or advice will place you in compliance with the law; that your premises or operations are safe; or that the information provided is complete, free from errors or timely.
 We are not liable for any direct, indirect, special, incidental or consequential damages resulting from the use or misuse of this information.
-You are not entitled to rely upon this information or any loss control activities provided by us, and you may not delegate any of your legal responsibilities to us.
+You are not entitled to rely upon this information or any loss control activities provided by us and you may not delegate any of your legal responsibilities to us.
+All loss control activities are conducted solely for the purpose of providing insurance in accordance with our underwriting guidelines.